Dixons loss narrows as Britain leads improvement

 Group sales at stores open more than a year rose 3 percent, led by a strong first quarter when shoppers bought tablets and smart TVs before a summer of sporting events.

-That helped Dixons post a first-half profit of 5.6 million pounds ($8.9 million) in Britain and Ireland, having made a loss of 6.0 million a year ago.
+That helped Dixons post a first-half profit of 5.6 million pounds in Britain and Ireland, having made a loss of 6.0 million a year ago.

 Dixons was expected to make a profit of around 87 million pounds for the year to end-April according to Reuters data, reflecting a second half of stronger seasonal trading.